siemens/mtda/docs/integration.rst

 Attach to lava-server
 ~~~~~~~~~~~~~~~~~~~~~

-The sample NanoPI NEO image comes with the ``lava-dispatcher`` package
+The sample NanoPi NEO image comes with the ``lava-dispatcher`` package
-pre-installed.
+preinstalled.
 It however needs to be configured to connect to the LAVA server
 and logger installed as noted above.
 You may connect to the MTDA agent using
 ``ssh`` (default credentials are ``mtda``/``mtda``)::